odicforcesounds/devblog/docs/wordpress_attacks.md

 etc..

-After adding this, you need can select all continent's and specific contries.
+After adding this, you need can select all continent's or specific contries.

 What Ever is your choice, you can now redirect all those attacks, to some place.

 Can be [inside](./mar.md) of your domain or [outside](./hard_decisions.md).

-My suggestion is that you redirect all malicious requests to outside of your site.
+My suggestion is that you redirect all malicious requests to somewhere outside your domains..

 Is better to have low number of visits and being real persons, that automated visits that are not Bots or Crawlers.